 WHO IS ELIGIBLE TO VOTE IN AN ELECTION?

-Members must hold a Certificate of Registration Authorizing Autonomous, Interim Autonomous or Supervised Practice, or an Academic, Inactive or Retired Certificate of Registration on the date of the election are eligible to participate in the election.
+To participate in the election, a member must hold a Certificate of Registration Authorizing Autonomous, Interim Autonomous or Supervised Practice, or an Academic, Inactive or Retired Certificate of Registration on the date of the election.

 VOTING PROCEDURES